Ha-Duong-88/Credit_Risk_Analysis/README.md

 * The balanced accuracy score improved to 79%.
 * The high_risk precision is still low at 4% with 67% sensitivity which makes a F1 of only 7%.
-* Due to a high number of false positives, the precision is 100% and low_risk sensitivity is now 94%.
+* Due to a high number of false positives, the precision for the low_risk is 100% and the sensitivity is now 94%.

 ## Easy Ensemble AdaBoost Classifier Model